 Requirements and Pre-Requisites

 Students must be undergraduates in good academic and judicial standing and have at least a 3.0 GPA.
-All program participants must register for GEL 231: Orientation to Study Abroad (2 hrs.)
+All program participants must register for GPS 231: Orientation to Study Abroad (2 hrs.)

 or BITH 213: NT Literature and Interpretation